John-Titor/os9-m68k-ports/README.md

 Connect the drive and boot your board.
 In the examples below we will be installing to CompactFlash on a CB030 board.
 Here, the format-enabled descriptor for the CompactFlash is `c0_fmt`.
-Check the section above for the correct descriptor for your target board.
+Check the documentation for the port you are installing for the correct descriptor for your target board.

 Use the `format` command to format the disk.
 This will typically require use of the format-enabled descriptor; e.g. for CB030: